ASIMNEUPANE/Ecommerce/README.md

 **Secure Routes**: Ensures only authenticated users can access certain application areas.

 **Admin Dashboard**: Allows administrators to perform CRUD operations on products, orders, categories, and users.

+**Login/Registration**: Allows new users to create an account in order to access the application's features.

 **Product Catalog**: Displays all available products.